Waiting for My Rocket to Come

 Waiting for My Rocket to Come is the debut studio album by American singer-songwriter Jason Mraz, released on October 15, 2002, by Elektra Records.
 It was his only studio release on that label before he moved to Atlantic Records.
 By December 2003, the album had sold 500,000 copies, prompting Entertainment Weekly to dub Mraz "The winner of 2003’s sensitive singer-songwriter sweepstakes".
 The album's commercial success occurred partly because of its successful Top 40 single "The Remedy (I Won't Worry)", as well as Mraz's energetic live performances and extensive self-promotion.

-Mraz said the title was an optimistic title, reflecting the process of playing music while simultaneously preparing for success while waiting for success to arrive.
+Mraz said the title was optimistic, reflecting the process of playing music while simultaneously preparing for success while waiting for success to arrive.